Discover Beara

 O’Neill’s Bar, located approximately 6km away from Garnish Pier in Allihies Village, is a family run pub serving a superb selection of bar food all-day long.
 Enjoy the gourmet food, live music and great conversation.

-O'Neills Bar & Restaurant in Allihies
+O'Neills Bar & Restaurant in Allihies on a clear day during a stop with Dursey Boat Trips

 Beara Barista food truck